THE B.R.A.K.E.S. STORY—Dedicated to Saving Young Lives

 Overall, how many students have attended the B.R.A.K.E.S.
 Teen Pro-Active Driving Course?

-To date, over 8000 teenagers and their parents have attended the B.R.A.K.E.S. program in 17 states.
+To date, over 10,000 teenagers and their parents have attended the B.R.A.K.E.S. program in 10 states.
+Participants have traveled from 28 states and 2 countries to attend these training events.

 Where are the Teen Pro-Active Driving Courses held?